aallali/Gomoku/README.md

                 - can be open4
                 - can be open4 split to 2 (`XX_XX`)
                 - check for block win5 move first, then start check for any capture that will block that
-    - [ ] `[fix]` : a perfect capture setup is when the capture spot is valid move for me
-        - update capture setup field with 2 fields :
-            - `captureSetupPerfect`
-            - `captureSetupImperfect`

     - [x] `[check]` : still have captures to break the row of 5 but considered white as winner
         - scenario :
             - `I9,H8,H10,J8,G11,I8,G8,H7,H6,H9,G7,G6,J7,F5,E4,J9,J10,J9,G10,I8`
             - `I9,H8,H10,J8,G11,I8,G8,H7,H6,H9,G7,G6,J7,F5,E4,J9,G10,I8,H9,H7`
             - `I9,H8,H10,J8,G11,I8,G8,H7,H6,H9,G7,G6,J7,F5,E4,J9,J10,J9,G10,F4,F3,I8`
         - checked but nothing look wrong !!
-    - [ ] `[improve]` : best move is `F5` but chosed `F3`, not a bug actually, but if `F5` played, it will force the black to play F3 because it gonna block the win5, which is an "in-capture" move for him, so we gain a free capture
+    - [ ] _~~`[improve]` : best move is `F5` but chosed `F3`, not a bug actually, but if `F5` played, it will force the black to play F3 because it gonna block the win5, which is an "in-capture" move for him, so we gain a free capture~~_
-        - scenario :
+        - ~~scenario :~~
-            - `B1,B2,B4,C1,A3,D0,C2,D3,A0,D2,D4,G5,B8,H6,B9,F4,E3,J8,I7,F2,B0,C5,A2,D2,E3,A4,D1,A1,E1,F1,F0,B10,B7,B5,D5`
+            - _~~`B1,B2,B4,C1,A3,D0,C2,D3,A0,D2,D4,G5,B8,H6,B9,F4,E3,J8,I7,F2,B0,C5,A2,D2,E3,A4,D1,A1,E1,F1,F0,B10,B7,B5,D5`~~_
-        - how to solutions:
+        - _~~how to solutions:~~_
-            - try to detect if a move will force bad move for opponent
+            - _~~try to detect if a move will force bad move for opponent~~_
-            - try to reverse the process by finding the bad move for him, and check if it can be forced by making him play it to block an open4 or win5
+            - _~~try to reverse the process by finding the bad move for him, and check if it can be forced by making him play it to block an open4 or win5~~_

+        unnecessary, an advanced move thinking, that require wide base of moves and in depth check, my current version of gomoku played safer move in this case, played A5 and won against me after 17 moves by aligning 5 in row and finished stats with 2(b)-4(w).
+        - the rest moves history `A5,A6,A3,A2,F3,F5,I5,G7,J4,H7,F7,J6,K5,L6,H8,I3,I7`

     - [ ] `[fix]` : black aligned  6 in row, the opponent still had to capture the last rock, but even tho, it doesnt break the win 5, so it should declare black as winner directly
         - scenario:
             - `B1,B2,B4,C1,A3,D0,C2,D3,A0,D2,D4,G5,B8,H6,B9,B10,D1,E4,F4,E0,C0,F0,H0,I7,K9,A2,B7,B5,D3,D5,F3,G4,C6,E4,D5,D2,G3,E3,E2,D7,E5,E4,D6,H2,C7,A7,C7,B7`
         - solution:
             - when verify if the opoonent's captures are covering the row, we also have to check i the remaining pieces are forming a 5win row.
-    - [x] `[fix]` : the white chosed to block 5 in row win, but that position is a capture for white if black played it, and white was one capture away to win, so just ignore him and play my open4.
+    - [x] `[fix]` : the white chosed to block 5 in row win, but that position is a capture for white if black played it, and white was one capture away to win, so just ignore him and play something better like setup capture since we have 4 captures in hand.
         - scenario:
             - `J9,I8,I9,H9,J7,K9,G10,J8,I7,K7,L10,H7,H10,F10,I10,I7,J7,G7,H9,I8,J9,F11,G6,K8,K9,H11,K6,I8,L5,M11,J8,J9,J6,I6,L6,I5,I4,I10,I9`
         - solution:
-            - try to find an adapted condition inside the sorter, **otherwise just add custom condition for this case outside the scope**
+            - ~~try to find an adapted condition inside the sorter~~, **otherwise just add custom condition for this case outside the scope**
             - i excluded this specific move for black, and let the sorter work normally
             ```ts
-            const badWin5EnemyFilter = (l: TMvRepport) => l.win5Block && l.captured_opponent
+            const badWin5EnemyFilter = (l: THeuristic) => l.win5Block && l.captured_opponent
             if (
                 player1Captures === 4
                 && player2Captures < 5